I was going to finish writing this article last week, but instead, I waited until the last minute before the deadline. Sound familiar?

 6 apps to overcome procrastination in the workplace

-Need a little bit of help implementing some of these strategies for overcoming procrastination?
-The following six apps can give you the leg up.
+Need some help implementing some of these strategies for overcoming procrastination?
+The following six apps can give you a leg up.

 This desktop-based app reduces distractions so you can focus on your work.
 It cuts off access to websites like Facebook while you’re working.

 Clockwise is a time orchestration platform that lets you and your teammates design your ideal workday.
-Just enter your preferences, put your schedule on autopilot, and watch as Clockwise automatically resolves scheduling conflicts and finds the best times for meetings — all while scheduling and protecting Focus Time.
+Just enter your preferences, put your schedule on autopilot, and watch as Clockwise automatically resolves scheduling conflicts and finds the best meeting times — all while scheduling and protecting Focus Time (say goodbye to multitasking!)
 By helping you feel confident about how you’re spending your time, Clockwise helps you quell any of the negative emotions associated with procrastination.

-Tomato Timer is a simple app that sets timers for you to implement the Pomodoro method.
-It sets 25 minute timers for your work time, as well as timers for your breaks.
+Toptal is a simple app that sets timers for you to implement the Pomodoro method.
+It sets 25-minute timers for your work time and timers for your breaks.

 4. Focus To Do

-Focus@Will uses neuroscience research to curate a playlist meant for optimal focus.
-This app is great for those days where you just can’t seem to enter a flow state.
+Focus@Will uses neuroscience research to curate a playlist for optimal focus.
+This app is great for those days when you just can’t seem to enter a flow state.